datanav/docs/collecting_data.rst

  • **References to other datasets**: if a property is a reference or relation to another dataset, such as a foreign key field in a relational database, you should add an additional property that contains a reference to that dataset.
 This should be in the form of a :ref:`namespaced identifier <best-practice-namespace>`.
 These references are usually key properties when semantically linking data together in a global dataset but are also useful when connecting data in preparation pipes.
  • When raw data is linked to data used to categorize it or other metadata, it is advisable to split it; keep data and metadata separate.
 The metadata used to categorize can be merged into a global like ``global-classification``.
  •  :ref:`An RDF type <best-practice-rdf-type>`: this is a property providing a qualifier of what the data is and can be seen as metadata used to relate data and provide a semantic context to the data.
 When used with a namespace, it keeps track of the origin of the data, as well as the business type.
-An RDF type is useful in terms of filtering data, both from global datasets and in :ref:`hops <hops_function>` to other datasets.
+An RDF type is useful in terms of filtering data, both from global datasets and in :ref:`hops <hops_dtl_function>` to other datasets.
  •  **A combination of fields**: a dataset may at times contain data that can form a fuller understanding of the field when combined, like a combination of first name and surname will give the full name of a person.
 This is especially important if a combination of fields may be a reference to another dataset.

 However, aim to keep the inbound data from a data source as untouched and close to its original representation as possible.